VMDashboard/vmdashboard/README.md

 Download the openVM software to the root directory of your web server.
 The default location is /var/www/html/ in Ubuntu.
 <code>sudo git clone https://github.com/PenningDevelopment/openVM.git</code>

+Change the ownership of the openVM directory to the web server user (www-data).
+<code> sudo chown -R www-data:www-data /var/www/html/openVM </code>

 Use a web browser to navigate to your server's IP address or domain name.

 <hr />